 What is a brachial plexus injury?

 A brachial plexus injury is commonly known as a burner/stinger.
-A brachial plexus injury is when the network of nerves going from the spine to the shoulder, arm and hand become stretched, compressed and in some cases torn.
+A brachial plexus injury is when the network of nerves going from the spine to the shoulder, arm and hand becomes stretched, compressed and in some cases, torn.

 What causes a brachial plexus injury?